BlueAmulet/midi2pico/README.md

 Does not write a complete p8 file, only `__sfx__` and `__music__` data
 Various options are available, run the program with no arguments to get help.

+## Tips:
+* Mute problematic channels with `--mute`, timidity's `--mute` argument can aid in finding problematic channels.
+* Halve the time division to possibly allow more mid-note effects.
+* Drums are problematic.
+Use `--dshift` to shift drum pitch, `--drumvol=n` to change drum volume, or `--mute=10` to remove drums all together.